 First of all, let us be absolutely clear: WoodPig Press does not accept submissions that have been created or assisted using AI.
 Our reasons for this are many, but the primary ones are:

 You may or may not agree with these assertions, but our policy is non-negotiable.
-If we find out that your submission has involved AI, then it will be deleted.
+If we find out that your submission has involved AI, then it will not be considered for publication.

 However, we do understand that AI is basically in everything now, so it is hard to completely avoid.
 We also want to acknowledge the distinction between general computer-aided creation (using spelling and grammar checkers, internet searches, etc), and the creation of words and images from prompts (using such things as ChatGPT, Sudowrite, Claude, etc).
-We can see that there may be a potential grey area here – using AIs for research, or as an editorial tool – but it’s really fairly simple: if your computer assistant goes beyond putting a squiggly red or green line under certain words (e.g. by suggesting rephrasing, tone, plot points or story structure), then your book is probably ineligible.
-As for research, well, you really shouldn’t be using AI for that – ever.
+We can see that there may be a potential grey area here, concerning the use of AI as an editorial tool or for research.
+Concerning editing, it’s really fairly simple: if your computer assistant goes beyond putting a squiggly red or green line under certain words (e.g. by suggesting rephrasing, tone, plot points or story structure), then your book is probably ineligible.
+As for research, we appreciate that many search engines now come with AI baked in, and it’s hard to avoid.
+It can also be very useful in summarising basic factual(!) information, or interrogating it in order to explore issues.
+This is up to you.
+Given the well-documented tendency of AI to get things wrong, however, we would strongly advise against using AI as the sole basis for your research, and we will not accept non-fiction submissions that do not seem to be backed up by the author’s own experience and expertise.

 What We Want